cartuhok/Finance-Blog/_posts/2017-10-02-3 Easy-Ways-to-Make-a-Side-Income-with-FusionCash.markdown

 ---

-[FusionCash][FusionCash] was founded in 2005 and have a Better Business Bureau Rating of A+.
+[FusionCash][FusionCash] was founded in 2005 and has a Better Business Bureau Rating of A+.
 Similar to sites like [SwagBucks][SwagBucks], [InstaGC][InstaGC], [Earnably][Earnably], and [PrizeRebel][PrizeRebel], FusionCash will pay you for completing tasks online like taking surveys, watching videos, and playing games.
 One thing we like about FusionCash is they don’t have a points system.
 All of their payouts are listed in US Dollars, so you don’t have have to spend time converting points when it's time to get paid.
 Here’s 3 easy ways to make money online using FusionCash:

 <h3>1.
 Watching Videos</h3>